jump-dev/JuMP.jl/docs/src/manual/nlp.md

 #### Univariate functions

-Instead of automatically differentiating the hessian, you can instead pass a function which returns a number representing the second-order derivative.
+Pass a function which returns a number representing the second-order derivative:
 ```@example
 using JuMP #hide
 f(x) = x^2